mattrussell2/gradescope-autograder/README.md

 the bare-bones infrastructure to make Gradescope's systems function.
 Before diving into autograding, you will need to set up a method to integrate with Gradescope's systems.
 This document presents two options:

 * The `.zip` method - this workflow is to manually upload a `.zip` file containing two scripts: `setup.sh`, which installs dependencies (e.g. `Python`, `clang`, etc.), and a shell script named `run_autograder`, which runs the autograder.
-* The Docker method - this workflow is to build the Docker container from scratch and upload it to Dockerhub.
+* The Docker method - this workflow is to build the Docker container from scratch and upload it to the container registry of your choice.

 Fear not!
 There is lots of starter code to do the bulk of the heavy lifting here, so either way you choose, you will likely not need to do too much setup.
 However, here are some pros and cons of these approaches:

 * The `.zip` method requires more manual work.
 You have to upload a new `.zip` file each time you want to update the autograder; the Docker container will then need to be built from scratch on Gradescope, which takes time.
 However, you don't need Docker on your system.
 If you're not familiar with Docker, this workflow is suggested.
 * The Docker method is more streamlined once it's setup.
-After uploading the container, for every assignment, you can point Gradescope to the container on Dockerhub - no `.zip` file uploading required.
+After uploading the container, for every assignment, you can point Gradescope to the container location - no `.zip` file uploading required.
 If you already use Docker, will be interested in tweaking the Docker container's build settings (`clang` version, etc.) or are feeling adventurous, go for this option.
 * Gradescope's default container runs Ubuntu 18.04; we manually install Python 3.9 in the container in the `setup.sh` file; the Docker setup we have builds Ubuntu 22.04, which comes with Python 3.10 by default.

 ## Autograding git Repo